Charlotte Greenwood: Film

-Greenwood appeared in numerous moving pictures.
-When not showcasing her trademark high kick in comic roles she could be found in the occasional serio comic role such as Lon McAllister's aunt in Home in Indiana.
-Her last memorable role was as the feisty "Aunt Eller" in the 1955 film adaptation of Rodgers and Hammerstein's Oklahoma!
+Greenwood appeared in numerous movies.
+When not showcasing her trademark high kicks and splits in comic roles for musicals, she played occasional serio-comic roles such as Lon McAllister's aunt in Home in Indiana.
+Her last memorable role was as the feisty Aunt Eller in the 1955 film adaptation of Rodgers and Hammerstein's Oklahoma!
 (1955), starring Gordon MacRae and Shirley Jones.

 Radio

-Greenwood had her own radio program, The Charlotte Greenwood Show, a situation comedy.
-It was broadcast 1944-1946, first on ABC and later on NBC.
+Greenwood had her own radio program, The Charlotte Greenwood Show, a sitcom.
+It was broadcast from 1944 to 1946, first on ABC and later on NBC.
 She also was in "Home in Indiana" on Lux Radio Theatre October 2, 1944.

 Recordings

 Greenwood ventured into recorded music with an album of songs from Cole Porter's musical Out of This World and another from the musical comedy Oh, by Jingo.

 Personal life

 Greenwood first married actor Cyril Ring, brother of actress Blanche Ring.
 They divorced.
 Her second husband was composer Martin Broones.
 He died in 1971.
 Both unions were childless.

-In her post-retirement years, this comedienne who, in her own words, was “the only woman in the world who could kick a giraffe in the eye”, suffered severely from arthritis, though that word was not part of her vocabulary.
-She and Broones were Christian Scientists – he was a C.S. practitioner for several years, and consulted with Doris Day in that capacity.
-Greenwood died in Los Angeles, California, aged 87.
-She had been out of the public eye for decades and it was months before the world took notice.
+In her post-retirement years, Greenwood suffered severely from arthritis.
+She and Broones were Christian Scientists – he was a C.S. practitioner and teacher of Christian Science for over two decades, and he consulted with Doris Day in that capacity.
+Greenwood also became a listed public Christian Science practitioner until her death in 1977, using the name Charlotte Greenwood Broones.

+Greenwood died in Los Angeles at age 87.
+She had been out of the public eye for decades, and it was months before the world took notice.